alexkasema/alx-backend-javascript/0x00-ES6_basic/README.md

 ## 5-spread-operator.js
 The wonders of spread syntax
 Using spread syntax, concatenate 2 arrays and each character of a string.
 Your function body should be one line long.
+## 6-string-interpolation.js
+write the return statement to use a template literal so you can the substitute the variables you’ve defined.